The Deal Whisperer: Rahul Patel's Rise in Hollywood Power

 “M&A is where you see everything at once,” he says.
 “The strategy, the valuation, the legal risk, the people.
 In entertainment, the variables are extraordinary – you’re valuing talent relationships, creative output, IP rights that might not generate revenue for five years.
 It requires a completely different muscle than conventional M&A.”

-The move to Los Angeles in 2024, following a promotion at ACF Investment Bank, was the logical next step.
+The move to Los Angeles in 2024, following a promotion at ACF Investment Bank, which is based in both London and LA, was the logical next step.
 The city, he argues, is the only place where the entertainment business truly operates at full scale – where the streamers, studios, private equity firms and independent producers all coexist in the same ecosystem, making deals over the same lunches, at the same conferences, along the same corridor of Wilshire Boulevard.

 “London is a great market.
 Sydney is a great market.
 But Los Angeles is where the decisions get made.
 It’s where the money is.
 It’s where the buyers are.
 If you want to advise at the highest level in this space, you need to be here.”